mknx/smarthome/plugins/rrd/README.md

 ### rrd
 To active rrd logging (for an item) simply set this attribute to yes.
+If you set this attribute to `init`, SmartHome.py tries to set the item to the laste value (like cache = yes).

 ### rrd_min
 Set this item attribute to log the minimum as well.
 Default is no.